beancount/ledger2beancount/docs/manual.md

 keys used in ledger can be converted to different keys in beancount using `metadata_map`.
 Metadata can also be converted to links (see below).

+Beancount is more restrictive than ledger in what it allows as metadata keys.  ledger2beancount will automatically convert metadata keys to valid beancount metadata keys.
+This involves replacing all invalid characters with a dash and making sure the first character is a lowercase letter (either by lowercasing a letter or adding the prefix `x`).

 ledger2beancount also supports
 [typed metadata](https://www.ledger-cli.org/3.0/doc/ledger3.html#Typed-metadata)
 (i.e. `key::` instead of `key:`) and doesn't quote the values accordingly,